Embedded-AMS/EmbeddedProto/README.md

 # What is new

+## 3.1.0
+The most notable improvements in this version are:
+* Reworked code to extend the support back to C++11.
+* Worked on optimzing running the code coverage in Sonarqube.

 ## 3.0.0
 The most notable improvements in this version are:
 * The length of repeated, string and bytes fields can now be set from the .proto file.
 You can find information on how to this in the online [documentation](https://embeddedproto.com/documentation/using-a-message/repeated-fields/).